Cooking Gorgeous

 • Chuck roast is a flavorful cut of meat, but it still needs plenty of seasoning to taste its best.
 Be generous with the salt and pepper to really bring out the natural flavors of the meat.

-• While a roasting pan or baking dish will work just fine for cooking a beef chuck roast in oven, a Dutch oven is an excellent option for achieving even heat distribution.
+• While a roasting pan or baking dish will work just fine for cooking a beef chuck roast, a Dutch oven is an excellent option for achieving even heat distribution.
 The heavy, thick walls of a Dutch oven trap in heat and moisture, resulting in a perfectly cooked roast every time.

 • For tender chuck roast in oven, consider searing your beef first over high heat until it browns on both sides.